-In 1922, Benedictine Monk, Father Sebastian Ruth recieved the rights to the radio call letters "KGY" Original broadcasts were from his log cabin shack just north of Old Main atop the college hill at what was St. Martin's College.
-In original artwork found there were banners of KGY representing the words, "Kan't Get You" After a few experiemntal efforts KGY's first real program aired and by January, 1922 Thurston County listeners could look forward to regular programs on Sunday, Tuesday and Friday evenings from 8:30-9:30, a schedule that Father Sebastian continued for 11 years while broadcasting from St. Martin's.
+In 1922, Benedictine Monk, Father Sebastian Ruth received the rights to the radio call letters "KGY" Original broadcasts were from his log cabin shack just north of Old Main atop the college hill at what was St. Martin's College.
+In original artwork found there were banners of KGY representing the words, "Kan't Get You" After a few experimental efforts KGY's first real program aired, and by January 1922 Thurston County listeners could look forward to regular programs on Sunday, Tuesday, and Friday evenings from 8:30-9:30, a schedule that Father Sebastian continued for 11 years while broadcasting from St. Martin's.

-The Christian Science Monitor cited KGY as one of the oldest of U.S. radio stations.
-The station was in the forefront of news reporting said the article.
+The Christian Science Monitor cited KGY as one of the oldest U.S. radio stations.
+The station was at the forefront of news reporting said the article.

-Tom Olsen purchased the station and began his nearly 40 year management.
-Under Tom's wing, KGY blossomed into a vital community service and part of the way of life in Thurston County.
-Mr. Olsen also owned the Olympia News during the late 1950's and also began cable television in Olympia.
+Tom Olsen purchased the station and began his nearly 40-year management.
+Under Tom's wing, KGY blossomed into vital community service and part of the way of life in Thurston County.
+Mr. Olsen also owned the Olympia News during the late 1950s and also began cable television in Olympia.

-Completion of the new facilities in the Rockway-Leland Building led to KGY moving their location once more.
-The location provided up to date studios and a new transmitter and tower.
+Completion of the new facilities in the Rockway-Leland Building led to KGY moving its location once more.
+The location provided up-to-date studios and a new transmitter and tower.
 KGY began broadcasting on the 1240 frequency.

 President Harry Truman visited the Rockway-Leland Building Studio A for a broadcast which was telephoned to San Francisco for release.
 Also in this year, the drive-in station was inaugurated by KGY, located on Martin Way.